simarmehta/simarmehta/README.md

 ### Hi, I am Simar 👋

-I am an graduate student pursuing computer science at NYU and exploring multiple domains of the field.
-I discovered flutter through an interest in front end development.
-I have written research papers and am currently under the process of writing a paper on cloud technologies.
+I am an graduate student pursuing computer science at NYU and making advancements in the field of DevOps and SecOps.
+I discovered AWS through Formula1 and was  instantly intrigued and have thereon delved deeper in to cloud tech, DevOps and SecOps.
+On top of that I have integrated multiple technologies listed to build projects during my first semeseter at NYU.
+I also have research experience  since I have partaken in writing three research papers over the course of my undergraduate program.

 🔭 Cloud Computing, Machine Learning and Cyber Security are my current interests.